siamur-rahman/medicare-10/README.md

 * This website is about a online helth care or treatment .
 * Here you can get emergency ambulence with a call.
-* You may meet with many Doctors and get find services .
+* You can meet with many Doctors and get find services .
 * With this website we help many people.
 * Before get emergency services and contact with our doctors you should log in first.